The good news for Americans who aren’t entirely happy with the health coverage Original Medicare provides them is that they have options.

-<href="https://www.humana.com/medicare/products/supplement/medigap-insurance-plan-f" target="_blank">High-deductible Plan F policies usually have lower premiums than “standard” Plan F policies.
-As a result, if you need or want to keep your monthly payments to a minimum, this might be the best--or at least a good--option as far as Medicare Supplement policies are concerned.
+High-deductible Plan F policies usually have lower premiums than “standard” Plan F policies.
+As a result, if you need or want to keep your monthly payments to a minimum, this might be your best option as far as Medicare Supplement policies are concerned.

-Just know that you’ll have to deal with higher out-of-pocket costs (than you would if you went with a standard Plan F policy) if you get sick or otherwise need medical care.
+Just know that you’ll have to deal with higher out-of-pocket costs if you get sick or otherwise need medical care.
 Given that, people who are fairly healthy are the best candidates for high-deductible Medigap Plan F coverage.

 You should be able to buy Medicare Supplement Plan F coverage if:

-If you go to buy this or any other MedSup plan outside of a Medicare open enrollment period, you might have to jump through a few extra hoops.
-One is that you may have to pass a medical screening (answer a number of questions about your medical and health history).
+If you go to buy Plan F or any other MedSup plan outside of a Medicare open enrollment period, you might have to jump through a few extra hoops.
+One is that you may have to pass a medical screening, which means answering a number of questions about your medical and health history.
 Another is that your doctor or physician may have to get involved in various ways.